Hoi An’s Best Western Restaurants

-Travelling is your chance to experience new things, open your mind and palate to the local cuisine and, even more than that, the local way of life.
+Travelling is your chance to experience new things.
+Above all, to open your mind and palate to the local cuisine and, even more than that, the local way of life.
 In the words of the late, great Anthony Bourdain, “If I’m an advocate of anything, it’s to move.
 As far as you can, as much as you can.
 Across the ocean, or simply across the river.
-Walk in someone else’s shoes; or at least eat their food.
+Walk in someone else’s shoes, or at least eat their food.
 It’s a plus for everybody.”
+However, that’s not to say that you should never eat in a western food restaurant while travelling in Hoi An.

-That’s not to say that you should never eat western food while travelling—we must say that while we were reviewing all these places and eating their food, we really enjoyed it!
-Sometimes it’s a welcome break from noodles, rice, and soup.
-Concerning quality, Hoi An is way up at the top—you’ll find better western food here than just about anywhere in Vietnam.
-However, the main issue is that this ‘taste of home’ will come at a cost – at least three to four times as much as a good local meal.
+We must say that while we were reviewing all these places and eating their food, we really enjoyed it!
+For instance, sometimes it’s a welcome break from noodles, rice, and soup.
+Concerning quality, Hoi An is way up at the top.
+For instance, you’ll find better western food here than just about anywhere in Vietnam.
+However, the main issue is that this ‘taste of home’ will come at a cost.
+At least three to four times as much as a good local meal.

 In this review, Hidden provides you with the most comprehensive and up-to-date guide on which the best western Hoi An restaurants are and where to find them.

-These days most restaurants in Hoi An will offer a couple of western dishes in a mixed menu format—we won’t be focussing on these, or this article would run into hundreds of pages.
-There are a couple of places with fusion menus that have enough western-style meals to make the list, we then look at a few upmarket restaurants, a bunch of mid-range establishments, and some cheap and cheerful options where you can satisfy that craving for a little taste of home.
+These days most restaurants in Hoi An will offer a couple of western dishes in a mixed menu format.
+But we won’t be focusing on these, or this article would run into hundreds of pages.
+There are a couple of places with fusion menus that have enough western-style meals to make the list.
+We then look at a few upmarket restaurants, a bunch of mid-range establishments, and in conclusion some cheap and cheerful options where you can satisfy that craving for a little taste of home.

-Recently refurbished, this is a proper fine dining establishment, and every effort has been put into treating the customer to a sublime experience from start to finish.
-Thinh, the chef and owner of Aubergine49, has worked with some serious names in Europe and Japan, namely Rick Stein, Paul Gayler, and Seiji Yamamoto.
+Recently refurbished, this is one of Hoi An’s proper fine dining western food restaurants.
+Every effort is put into treating the customer to a sublime experience from start to finish.
+Thinh, the chef and owner of Aubergine49, has worked with some serious names in Europe and Japan.
+Namely Rick Stein, Paul Gayler, and Seiji Yamamoto.
 Trust us—he knows his way around the kitchen.
-His dishes are sophisticated, but not over-done, including flashes of local produce amongst the mainly modern European style dishes, with a light dusting of pan-Asian fusion throughout.
+His dishes are sophisticated, but not over-done.
+For instance, they include flashes of local produce amongst the mainly modern European style dishes, with a light dusting of pan-Asian fusion throughout.

-Thinh applies his personal touch to every dish coming out of the kitchen and uses his international knowledge of fine dining to train a crisp, polished service team.
-Prices are reasonable when you consider the amount of skill and love put into each dish.
+Thinh applies his personal touch to every dish coming out of the kitchen.
+He uses his international knowledge of fine dining to train a crisp, polished service team.
+But prices are reasonable when you consider the amount of skill and love put into each dish.
 At 495,000 VND (21.50 USD) for a three-course set menu, you can still afford to grab a nice bottle of wine.

-Located unobtrusively on Cua Dai, about a ten-minute ride on a scooter from the centre of town, Dingo Deli is as good a bakery cafe as we would expect to find in Melbourne or Vancouver.
-It is simple and unpretentious; everything is baked fresh on-site every day by local employees.
+Located unobtrusively on Cua Dai, about a ten-minute ride on a scooter from the centre of town.
+Dingo Deli Hoi An is as good a western bakery cafe/restaurant as we would expect to find in Melbourne or Vancouver.
+It is simple and unpretentious.
+Everything is baked fresh on-site every day by local employees.
 There is a wonderful selection of simple cakes, fresh bread, Aussie meat pies, and sausage rolls.
 There is also a small selection of mouth-watering charcuterie available, salads, cheeses, brunch, and coffee.
 Also, there are some hard-to-find groceries like Branston pickle, vegemite and gourmet sausages.

-If you are having one of those “I can’t even look at another bowl of noodles right now” moments, get yourself on down here, pronto.
-The prices are very reasonable—a sandwich seriously packed with grilled chicken, salami, roasted vegetables, goat’s cheese, and mustard will cost 140,000 VND (6 USD), the cakes and pastries are less than we would have expected at 40,000 to 60,000 VND (1.70 to 2.50 USD), though some of the imported grocery items are obviously going to cost for example that old Aussie staple Vegemite is 160,000 (7 USD).
+If you are having one of those “I can’t even look at another bowl of noodles right now” moments.
+Get yourself on down here, pronto.
+The prices are very reasonable.
+A sandwich seriously packed with grilled chicken, salami, roasted vegetables, goat’s cheese, and mustard will cost 140,000 VND (6 USD).
+The cakes and pastries are less than we would have expected at 40,000 to 60,000 VND (1.70 to 2.50 USD).
+But some of the imported grocery items are obviously going to cost.
+For example, that old Aussie staple Vegemite is 160,000 (7 USD).

 There is an indoor and outdoor play area out back with a fort and some swings.
 For nomadic workers, there are also some quiet AC private rooms.
 Look out for the helpful noticeboard where locals advertise their services or you can pop your own ad up if you’re searching for something or have something to sell.

-Hidden Hint: Dingo has an excellent website where you can order online and they will deliver to your accommodation in Hoi An.
-Last orders for delivery is 9 p.m.
-Free for orders over 100,000 VND (4.30 USD).
+Hidden Hint: Dingo has an excellent website – you can order online and they will deliver to your accommodation in Hoi An.
+Last orders by 8:30 p.m.
+Free for orders over 150,000 VND (6.50 USD).

-Every town needs a kebab shop, and this happens to be a great place for a western foodie fix as well.
+Every town needs a kebab shop, and this shack/restaurant happens to be a great place for a western foodie fix as well in Hoi An.
 You will find cheap London-style chip buttys, full English breakfasts, and obviously, kebabs.
 If you’re looking for a greasy spoon experience, this is the one for you.
-Larrikin Brit and its owner Tim will be happy to banter with you while you have a kebab and a beer.
-Kebabs cost 25,000 VND (1 USD), Sausage Butty costs 35,000 VND (1.50 USD), while the Mega English Breakfast tops the scales at 100,000 VND (4.30 USD).
+Owner Tim will be happy to banter with you while you have a kebab and a beer.
+Kebabs cost 25,000 VND (1 USD), Sausage Butty costs 35,000 VND (1.50 USD).
+The Mega English Breakfast tops the scales at 100,000 VND (4.30 USD).
 Whilst the prices may be low, the food is excellent.

 Hidden Hint: This is a great place for coeliacs as they do a fabulous gluten-free breakfast, including homemade hash browns.

-This is a tiny 10-seat nook of a place, cute as a button, with overhanging ivy and quaint bar stools.
+This is a tiny 10-seat nook of a western restaurant, cute as a button, with overhanging ivy and quaint bar stools just on the outskirts of Hoi An’s Old Town.
 We were absolutely charmed by the place and by Tranh, the lovely and equally tiny Vietnamese woman who owns and runs it.
-She was just great—she serves, cooks, clears the tables, and pours the drinks.
+She was just great—she serves, cooks clear the tables, and pours the drinks.
 She also makes a delicious burger and nice, crunchy fries.
-She has a very sweet disposition and genuinely wants to make sure you’re having a great time.
+They have a very sweet disposition and genuinely wants to make sure you’re having a great time.